CarbonLDP/carbonldp-js-sdk/doc/README.md

 upload( slug:string,  data:Blob ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>
 ```

-Upload a File to the server as a child of the Container.
+Upload a File to the server as a child of the current container with the slug specified.
+This signature only works in a Browser.

 *Parameters*

 - slug: The slug that will be used in the URI of the data.
 - data: Binary data to store in the server.
-The Blob works in a Browser.

 ```typescript
 upload( data:Blob ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>
 ```

-Upload a File to the server as a child of the Container.
+Upload a File to the server as a child of the current container.
+This signature only works in a Browser.

 *Parameters*

 - data: Binary data to store in the server.
-The Blob works in a Browser.

 ```typescript
 upload( slug:string,  data:Buffer ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>
 ```

-Upload a File to the server as a child of the Container.
+Upload a File to the server as a child of the current container with the slug specified.
+This signature only works with Node.js.

 *Parameters*